 At present, legumes such as beans, peas and lentils do not form a significant part of the British diet.
 However, legumes are an excellent source of plant protein and increase the availability of nitrogen in soils and are thus an obvious choice for agricultural scenarios which entail less animal agriculture and improve soils.
 The majority of legumes produced in the UK are currently used for animal feed.
 However, there are initiatives seeking to increase the production of peas and beans for human consumption.
 In 2012, Suffolk based Hodmedod's formed to stimulate and assess demand for indigenous pulses.
 From their first trial of fava beans in partnership with Transition Norwich, it has now expanded to other lesser known pulses such as 'Black Badger' Carlin Peas, which make an excellent substitute for chickpeas.
 They also source grains from English farmers including Martin Wolfe's 'YQ' population variety of wheat and British quinoa.
 The Transition Totnes group included peas in their local grain initiative and sold pea flour in their local shops.
-There is scope for much more local production and consumption peas and beans, and for these to be integrated into multicropping systems (e.g. intercropped with grains or oilseeds).
+There is scope for much more local production and consumption peas and beans, and for these to be integrated into multi-cropping systems (e.g. intercropped with grains or oilseeds).

 The production of peas and beans could be affected by pests spreading north and possibly also by powdery mildew during hotter summers.
-Choosing heat tolerant varieties, increasing the number of varieties produced, building in landscape-level diversity and using intercropping and mulching are ways to continue and expand pea and bean production in Southwest England in the face of climate change.
+Choosing heat tolerant varieties, increasing the number of varieties produced, building in landscape-level diversity and using intercropping and mulching are ways to continue and expand pea and bean production in Wales in the face of climate change.

-Crop Climate Impacts Adaption Measures Peas and Beans Temperature changes increase risk of powdery mildew Some risk of Bruchid pea beetle extending to England from France Negatively affected by drought Increase / foster landscape diversity to protect from pests Consider intercropping with grains, sunflowers, etc. Consider mulching for soil moisture conservation Use a diversity of varieties for resilience iv.
+Crop Climate Impacts Adaption Measures Peas and Beans Temperature changes increase risk of powdery mildew Some risk of Bruchid pea beetle extending to Wales from France Negatively affected by drought Increase / foster landscape diversity to protect from pests Consider intercropping with grains, sunflowers, etc. Consider mulching for soil moisture conservation Use a diversity of varieties for resilience iv.
 Fresh Fruits and Vegetables

-At present, the UK supplies 53% of its own fresh vegetables, and 17% of its fresh fruit, by monetary value.
-Domestic production of fresh fruit and veg has fallen by 60% since 1990, though demand has increased during this time.
+At present, the UK supplies 55% of its own fresh vegetables, and 17% of its fresh fruit, by monetary value.94 Domestic production of fresh fruit and veg has fallen by 60% since 1990, though demand has increased during this time.
 Water availability is a key issue for continued supply of UK's fresh fruits and vegetables.
 Research from the University of East Anglia has found that current supply of the UK's fresh fruit and vegetable supply requires 550 million cubic meters of freshwater each year, the majority (76%) of which comes from the production of these foods overseas.
-Much of this is from areas which are already water stressed and are expected to see increased water scarcity in the future (e.g. Spain, Egypt and Morocco).
-Imports from the Netherlands are also significant (14% for veg and 4% of fruit) and the Netherlands has a similar water profile to the UK.
+Much of this is from areas which are already water stressed and are expected to see increased water scarcity in the future (e.g. Spain, Egypt and Morocco).^{95,96} Imports from the Netherlands are also significant (14% for veg and 4% of fruit) and the Netherlands has a similar water profile to the UK.

 Given that relatively less water scarcity is anticipated for the UK than for other regions, increasing domestic horticultural production could be an important strategy for improving food security.
 This would also reduce carbon footprints in cases where fruits are air-freighted to the UK.
 However, careful water management-through mulches, intercrops, water harvesting, improved irrigation, etc.-would also be needed to prevent depletion of groundwater stores.
+Even farms in the highest rainfall areas of the UK such as Tyddyn Teg have needed to invest in more in irrigation systems in recent years.